 Home About Us

-With over fifty current artists, and having grown to over 3700 square feet of space, Lanning Gallery has the distinct reputation as the finest Classic and Contemporary gallery in Sedona, AZ.
+With over fifty current artists, and having grown to over 3700 square feet of space, Lanning Gallery has the distinct reputation as the finest Classic and Contemporary gallery in Sedona, Arizona.

-In 1998 Gallery Director Isabelle Cozart joined Lanning Gallery after more than fifteen years in the art business.
+Heading the galleries' dedicated staff is Executive Director Isabelle Cozart who joined Lanning Gallery in 1998 after more than fifteen years in the art business.
 Cozart had distinguished herself in corporate art including the curation of established major corporate collections as well as building corporate collections from the ground up.
-Cozart worked alongside Peggy Lanning in the founding of the SGA and continues to play an important role on the SGA’s Board of Directors and Marketing Committee.
+She worked alongside Peggy Lanning in the founding of the Sedona Gallery Association and continues to play an important role as an SGA officer and on the SGA Marketing Committee.